 Counseling Psychology at CSU follows the scientist-practitioner model of training and it has these major goals:

-August, 2020 - The program is delighted to announce the arrival of Dr. Tawanda GreerMedley as core counseling psychology faculty.
+August, 2020 - The program is delighted to announce the arrival of Dr. Tawanda Greer-Medley as core counseling psychology faculty.
 Her research interests include social determinants of health and health inequities for African Americans.
 She brings practice experience in the VA system, hospitals, forensics, college counseling, and community mental health.
-We are also excited about our cohort beginning in Fall, 2020 which is comprised of five students who present with graduate degrees and impressive clinical, research, and academic training!
+We are also excited about our cohort beginning in Fall, 2021 which is comprised of four students who present with impressive clinical, research, and academic training!

 Prerequisites: Masters degree in counseling, counseling psychology, clinical psychology or closely related field.
 Research experience and experience in an applied setting is preferred.
 Good communication skills.

 Minimum G.P.A: Minimum undergraduate GPA of 2.85 and 3.5 graduate GPA.